TheRenegadeCoder/sample-programs-website/docs/projects/hello-world/p/index.md

 {% endraw %}

-Hello World in P was written by:
+[Hello World](https://sampleprograms.io/projects/hello-world) in [P](https://sampleprograms.io/languages/p) was written by:

 - Amanda Hager Lopes de Andrade Katz

+If you see anything you'd like to change or update, [please consider contributing](https://github.com/TheRenegadeCoder/sample-programs).

 ## How to Implement the Solution